dingding-1229/identify_preclinical_candidates/README.md

 All related data (including datasets and network diagrams) can be found at the following link: [Project Data Link](https://drive.google.com/drive/folders/1uPnhdctQK4qsNEmGkpP4dNkZsKOkkYVz?usp=sharing).

-## Contributors
+## Acknowledgements

 Thanks to all contributors to this project, especially my supervisors Defang OUYANG and Yuanjia HU.

 ## License

-This project is my master thesis and no one can copy in any form without my permission!!!
+This project is licensed under the GPL License.
+See the [LICENSE](LICENSE.txt) file for details.